October was declared Safe Sleep Month in Mo. to prevent infant sleep-r...

 One-hundred and three infant deaths were reported in 2022 in Missouri, with 74% of them because of unsafe sleeping environments, according to Missouri Department of Social Services.

-Sleep-related infant death is the leading cause of infant mortality from one month to one year of age.
+Sleep-related infant death is the leading cause of infant mortality from 1 month to 1 year of age.

 Here are some tips, according to DSS, and the American Academy of Pediatrics at www.healthychildren.org: